Sunil-Pradhan/git-cheat-sheet/README.md

 ![my certification](/images/Git-Cheat-Sheet-Banner.png)

-Git cheat sheet saves you from learning all the commands by heart.
-Be free to contribute, update the grammar mistakes.
+Git is the free and open source distributed version control system.
+This cheat sheet saves you from learning all the commands by heart and features the most important and commonly used Git commands for easy reference.

+*Be free to contribute, update the grammar mistakes.*

 ## Table of Contents
 * [Setup](#setup)